creately/modules-js/packages/pluto/readme.md

 ### Tests & Specs

-Test files have the extension `*.test.ts` and contain a series of specs for that particular test.
+Tests can be written in JavaScript or TypeScript (which will be compiled by Pluto at runtime), and have the extension `*.test.js` or `*.test.ts` respectively.
+They should contain a series of specs for that particular test.

 A single spec is defined by a title, an `action` or `assert` to be run, and an array of `args` and/or `outs`.
 Any output expected from an action should be assigned to meaningful keys in the `outs` array, so that that they may be used in future actions or asserts.
 This way, specs can be chained to form a test, as they will be run sequentially.